Frequently Asked Questions

 Can producers apply or enroll more than once?

-All producers who meet the eligibility criteria and submit a complete application are considered in a lottery for selection.
+All producers who meet the eligibility criteria and submit a complete application are considered in a randomized “lottery” for selection.
+If a producer is not selected, they are welcome and encouraged to apply when enrollment opens again.

 Once an application is submitted, it will be saved on the Alliance Dashboard.
-Producers may log into the dashboard if they wish to review and resubmit an application.
+Producers may log into the dashboard if they wish to review their previous application and reapply.
 If an enrolled producer completes their contract with the Alliance and wish to enroll for a second year, they are welcome to — as long as a new practice occurs on new acres and/or animal units.

 Any producer who is not selected is invited to reapply in subsequent periods, as long as they have met all of the requisite eligibility criteria.